Marty Kinack

-Martin Davis (Marty) Kinack is a Canadian record producer and sound technician.
+Martin Davis "Marty" Kinack is a Canadian record producer and audio engineer.
 He is most noted for his work with Broken Social Scene, Hayden, and Sarah Harmer.

 Career

-Kinack was a member of the band Transistor Sound & Lighting Co., who released a self-titled album on ViK.
-Recordings in 1998.
+Kinack was a member of the band Transistor Sound & Lighting Co., who released a self-titled album on Vik Recordings in 1998.

-Kinack toured with Sarah Harmer in 2001, playing guitar and organ.
-In 2004, working in a studio set up in Harmer's home near Kingston, he co-produced and performed on her album All of Our Names.
-He was the producer of a number of releases by the band Apostles of Hustle.
+He toured with Sarah Harmer in 2001, playing guitar and organ.
+In 2004, working in a studio set-up in Harmer's home near Kingston, he co-produced and performed on her album All of Our Names.
+He was the producer of a number of releases by the band Apostle of Hustle.

-Kinack began touring as a sound engineer with Broken Social Scene in 2003.
-He later worked as a producer for many of the band's recordings.
-He later produced an album for the Toronto band, The Beauties.
+Kinack began touring as an audio engineer with Broken Social Scene in 2003, and later worked as a producer for many of the band's recordings.
+Following this, he produced an album for the Toronto band The Beauties.

-In 2015, Kinack was a member of Laser, an electro-pop trio with Lisa Lobsinger and Paul Pfisterer.
+In 2015, Kinack was a member of Laser, an electropop trio with Lisa Lobsinger and Paul Pfisterer.
 Their debut album, Night Driver, was released in early 2016.